darqos/darqos/doc/email.rst

 Let's assume for now that all emails are downloaded to local storage, and that's the canonical copy.

-Having fetched the email (in its entirity?
+Having fetched the email (in its entirety?
 Or just the RFC5322 body?) it will be possible to index, history, etc, it.
 This should be a standard pipeline for handling inbound objects, exposed as a system-wide inbox.